 I red a study recently — or maybe not so recently! — that talked about how not only is no idea unique, but how great “aha” moments that seem to propel humanity forward are often a collection of ideas that were iterated over long periods of time to lead to the “grand idea” that really wasn’t that novel at all when compared to the rest of the person’s thoughts and thinking over time and the evolution of those thoughts.

 In fact, I can attest to that very fact in that all the reading I do online gives me great “ideas” for new blog posts, things that piss me off, or something interesting to pass along to my readers.

 No harm no foul, I just thought I would at least bring it to your attention.

 By the way, would appreciate if you removed my email address!

 Thanks again Ian, looking forward to future collaboration and “idea” sharing!

 SEO 101 is a generic term.
 Search for it on YouTube and you’ll be swamped.
 Plus as the video discusses general SEO info, there’s bound to be parallels with other content.

-Or, come check out all our books!
+Or, come browse our store!